teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/classes/README.md

 All the member functions defined inside the class declaration are by default **inline**, but we can also make any non-class function inline by using keyword `inline` with them.

 Inline functions are actual functions, which are copied everywhere during compilation, like pre-processor macro, so the overhead of function calling is reduced.

-The **const keyword** can be used in various contexts in C++, but in the context of member functions, it serves a specific purpose related to const-correctness.
+## Class Instances (Objects)

-**Const-correctness** ensures that functions that are not supposed to modify the state of an object are explicitly marked, enhancing code safety and readability.
+At runtime, programs consist of instances of classes, the so-called objects.

-* `int Date::day() const`: Indicates that the `day()` member function is a **constant member function**.
-Specifically, it promises not to modify any member variables of the `Date` object (unless those members are marked as mutable).
+The functionality of an application is created through the interaction of these objects.

-* `void Date::day(const int day)`: This marks the parameter day as a constant within the function, meaning that within the function body, **we cannot modify the value of `day`**.
+### Objects on the Stack

 To create **Objects** (instances of a class), we define variables of this type.
 Note that the methods can be called directly on these instances using the